Lavce

 Lavce (Лавце, Llacë) is a village in the municipality of Tetovo, North Macedonia.

 Demographics

+Lavce is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 9 Christian households and 1 bachelor.

 According to the 2021 census, the village had a total of 313 inhabitants.
 Ethnic groups in the village include: